-3. The Board of Education believes that the students of this district are accountable for their own disruptive behavior so that those who wish to learn may do so.
+2. The Board of Education believes that the students of this district are accountable for their own disruptive behavior so that those who wish to learn may do so.
 Of equal importance, the Board firmly believes that emotionally disturbed students who manifest disruptive behavior should be enrolled in a comprehensive program which remediates this behavioral propensity toward disruption.
+Students and staff will utilize restorative practices when appropriate to remedy situations.